googleapis/google-cloud-ruby/google-cloud-vision-v1p3beta1/README.md

-# Ruby Client for the Cloud Vision V1p3beta1 API
+# Ruby Client for the Cloud Vision V1P3BETA1 API

 Integrates Google Vision features, including image labeling, face, logo, and landmark detection, optical character recognition (OCR), and detection of explicit content, into applications.

-Cloud Vision API allows developers to easily integrate vision detection features within applications, including image labeling, face and landmark detection, optical character recognition (OCR), and tagging of explicit content.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Cloud Vision V1p3beta1 API.
+It provides basic client classes for a specific version of the Cloud Vision V1P3BETA1 API.
 Most users should consider using the main client gem, [google-cloud-vision](https://rubygems.org/gems/google-cloud-vision).
 See the section below titled *Which client should I use?* for more information.